adap/flower/baselines/baseline_template/README.md

+---
+title: <title of the paper>
+url: <ulr to the paper page (not the pdf)>
+labels: [label1, label2] # please add between 4 and 10 single-word (maybe two-words) labels (e.g. "system heterogeneity", "image classification", "asynchronous", "weight sharing")
+---

 # :warning:*_Title of your baseline_*

 > Note: If you use this baseline in your work, please remember to cite the original authors of the paper as well as the Flower paper.